 You can install and run ClamAV, McAfee VirusScan for Linux, or Trend Micro InterScan VirusWall.
 ClamAV is an open-source application.
 It and anti-virus updates are free, but installation can be lengthy.
 McAfee VirusScan for Linux is a command-line application that is very easy to install and has a free trial.
 Trend Micro InterScan VirusWall also has a free trial and has an easy user interface.
-Please note that at the time of writing, the latest version of Red Hat supported by Trend Micro was version 4 with update 2 and that it does not support Red Hat 5 (though it is known to install); check the product system requirements.
+Check the product system requirements before installation.